dsccommunity/xRemoteDesktopSessionHost/README.md

   * Changed CollectionName variable validation max length to 256
 * xRDRemoteApp
   * Changed CollectionName variable validation max length to 256
-* Changes to xRDServer
-  * Changed resouce key from Server alone to Role + Server.
-  This allows the resource to be used multiple times for different roles on the same server.
-(Issue #62)

 ### 1.8.0.0